 About 20Ys ago, we had the idea to create a daily publication designed specifically for community bankers.
 While it has been refined over the years, it has stood the test of time.
-In fact, each week we add a few hundred new bankers or regulators to the distribution list of the Banc Investment Daily (BID) and readership is over 55,000.
-Given that growth, every few years we stop to take a moment and explain the intent of each specific area within this publication in an effort to help community bankers.
+In fact, each week we add a few hundred new bankers or regulators to the distribution list of the Banc Investment Daily (BID) and readership is now over 75,000.
+Given that growth, every few years we stop to take a moment and explain the intent of each specific area within this publication.
 We do this to help make sure all of our readers can effectively utilize everything the BID is designed to deliver each and every morning.

-First and foremost, the BID is 100% focused on community bank issues and designed to provide thought-provoking information.
-It is always presented in an easy-to-read single page format, with a bit of humor sprinkled in here and there.
-It has never been longer than 1 page in length, so every single space within that page is maximized every day.
+First and foremost, the BID is 100% focused on community bank issues, designed to provide thoughtprovoking information - all presented in an easy-to-read single page format.
+It has never been longer than one page in length, but every single space within that page is maximized every single day.

-The creative process is unique, as it begins around 4:00am PT and ends promptly at 5:00am PT for delivery to your inbox each morning.
-That provides time to create, edit and refine things and ensures it gets out to everyone just in time for that 1st or 2nd cup of morning coffee no matter your time zone.
+The creative process is also unique, as it begins around 4:00am PT and ends promptly at 5:00am PT for delivery straight to your inbox each morning.
+That provides time to create, edit and refine things and ensures it gets out to everyone just in time for that 1st or 2nd cup of morning coffee.

-Topics come from a variety of sources, including bankers themselves (one of our favorite sources-although once again we go on record saying we have not put listening devices in anyone's boardroom); regulators (from conferences, face-to-face meetings, video conferences, etc. - but always anonymous); industry experts (these can run the gamut from banking attorneys, accounting firms, technology and others--as long as they have a specialty in community banking) and from our own research.
+Topics come from a variety of sources, including bankers themselves (one of our favorite sources although once again we go on record saying we have not put listening devices in anyone's board room); regulators (from conferences, face-to-face meetings, video conferences, etc. - but always anonymous); industry experts (these can run the gamut from banking attorneys, accounting firms, technology and other companies - as long as they have a specialty in community banking) and from our own research.

 The BID basically breaks down into two major sections.
 The first is the left side of the page (which we internally refer to as the "Top Left").
-This is the section you are currently reading and it usually ends at the top of the next column.
-The rest of the publication is identified with headers describing what you are about to read.
+This is the section you are currently reading and it ends at the top of the next column.
+The rest of the publication is identified with bold headers describing what you are about to read.

 The Top Left is basically our "idea of the day."
-The primary goal of it is to keep things fresh by putting a new spin on an old idea, getting you thinking, alerting you to upcoming regulatory issues, spreading the word or educating.
+The primary goal of it is to keep things fresh by putting a new spin on an old idea, getting bankers thinking, alerting you to upcoming regulatory issues, spreading the word or educating.
 Creating this section takes about 2 hours every single day and that includes tying it back to a random (and seemingly unrelated) picture as a critical part of the process.
 In this section, sometimes we start with a nascent idea (oh yea, we also try to sprinkle in at least one big word to keep everyone's vocabulary sharp) and then find a random picture that seems to work with it.
 At other times we challenge ourselves by creating an idea after selecting a picture.
 Believe it or not, the rest of the publication takes just as long as writing the Top Left.
-To make sure bankers stay on top of things, we focus on issues that have impacted market yields or major economic data points that could affect your business, loan or deposit pricing for example.
+To make sure bankers stay on top of things, we focus on issues that have impacted market yields or major economic data points that could affect your business or loan or deposit pricing.

-The News section is all about highlighting important news and events that could impact community bankers.
-To do this part, we scour hundreds of sources, weed out only the best few and make sure you know about them so you can stay on top of things quickly and easily.
+The final section is all about news and events that could impact community bankers.
+To do this piece alone, we scour hundreds of sources, weed out only the best few and make sure you know about them so you can stay on top of things quickly and easily.